JeffGregorio/LibAG/README.md

 ## LibAG Examples

-The library's examples 0-3 use `Timer1` in PWM mode for 10-bit digital to analog conversion, and example 4 uses the `MCP492x` external DAC for 12-bit resolution.
+The library's examples 0-3 use `Timer1` in PWM mode for 10-bit digital to analog conversion, and example 4 uses the `MCP4922` external DAC for 12-bit resolution.
 In examples 1-4, samples are processed at sample rate 10kHz using `Timer0` in CTC mode and an `ADCTimer0` instance configured to convert two control voltages on pins `A0` and `A1` in sequence for parameter control, giving a control rate of half the sample rate.

 For reconstruction of PWM or DAC outputs, a good starting point is to use a Sallen-Key low pass filter with R1 = R2 = 4.7k, and C1 = C2 = 0.1u, which has a cutoff frequency of 339Hz, and two poles giving -12dB attenuation per octave, yielding about -50dB of attenuation at 5kHz.
 A similar filter should be used if the ADC is used to process periodic signals that may contain frequency components above the control rate.

-This filter run on a single supply if a bipolar supply is unavailable.
+The op amp can be powered with a single supply if a bipolar supply is unavailable.
 If the op amp is supplied from the Arduino's 5V output, a rail-to-rail amplifier such as the TLV2372 can be used to allow use of the full [0, 5V] range.

 ### 0_MIDI